BY KEIRSTEN JOHNSON Contributor

 The three-year-old classrooms were taught about Tropicana Field’s recognizable architecture and as being the home to Tampa Bay’s first major league baseball team, The Rays.

-The little ones walked around with clipboards and pencils in hand writing down the answers to their questions.
-This not only enhanced their writing abilities, but also ignited their critical thinking skills by having to come up with their own questions.
+The little ones walked around with clipboards and pencils in handwriting down the answers to their questions.
+This not only enhances their writing abilities but also ignited their critical thinking skills by having to come up with their own questions.

 The children learned about photography and how it’s used in journalism.
 This helped form their minds into understanding how pictures can capture history.

 They were shown how to identify the fundamentals of a newspaper, such as the table of contents, headings (titles) and advertisements.
 The Fantastic Fours, as they are called, thoroughly enjoyed being little journalists.